 HIM professionals are highly trained in the latest information management technology applications and understand the workflow in any healthcare provider organization from large hospital systems to the private physician practice.
 They are vital to the daily operations management of health information and electronic health records.
 They ensure patient's health information and records are complete, accurate, and protected.

 Successful completion of clinical compliance documentation, including criminal background check, drug screening, and immunization documentation, is required for clinical internships.
-Please contact division office for detailed information at HLS1@pvcc.edu.
+Please contact division office for more information at email@example.com.